BYUCS235/Vector-Lab/README.md

 you won't get any error messages.

-If you try to compile now, it should fail as the interface we've given you is just the declarations and you haven't implemented and of the functions.
+If you try to compile now, it should fail as the interface we've given you is just the declarations and you haven't implemented any of the functions.
 Fix this by stubbing out all of the functions in the class interface.
 For void functions, just replace the semicolon (;) at the end of the line with open and close curly braces ({}).
 For functions that